Acquisition of knowlegde, ability and expertise in the following topics:

 Sorensen, Bent (2007) Renewable Energy Conversion, Transmission, and Storage, Academic Press (Ed.), 334 pp.

 Bridgwater A. V. (2008) Advances in Thermochemical Biomass Conversion, Vol. I, Bridgwater A. V. (Ed.), Springer (Publs.), 1770 pp.

 El Bassam, N. (2010) Handbook of Bioenergy Crops - A complete reference to species, development and applications.
 London, United Kingdom: Earthscan, Ltd., 516 pp.

-1. Significance of the bioenergy in a global energy market.
+1. Significance of bioenergy in a global energy market.
 Biomass definitions.
 Bioenergy definitions.
-Political and legislative instruments.
 Strategic objectives.
-Sustainability, security, competitiveness and infrastructures.
+Sustainability, security, competitiveness, and infrastructures.

 2. Characteristics of biomass from energetic crops, forestry, and liquid and solid bio-wastes.
 Mass; Volume; Density; Proximate analysis; Mineral content; Elemental analysis; HHV and LHV; Ashes and their fusibility; COD; Sólids.

 3. Thermal and thermo-chemical conversion processes of biomass and bio-wastes in energy and energy carriers.
 Combustion.
 Gasification.
 Pyrolysis.
 Main technologies.
 Emissions and their treatment.

 4. Biogas and biohydrogen production processes from biomass and bio-wastes.
 Anaerobic digestion.
 Biogas and its properties.
 Biogas valorisation.
 The digestate and its valorisation.
 Dark fermentation for biohydrogen production.
 Biohydrogen valorisation.